nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS:**

-1Wedding Organizer assigns the person (by name or index) to the wedding (by index) using the assign command.
+1. Wedding Organizer assigns the person (by name or index) to the wedding (by index) using the assign command.
    Use case ends.

 **Extensions:**